MTV Movie & TV Awards

-The MTV Movie & TV Awards (formerly the MTV Movie Awards) is a film and television awards show presented annually on MTV.
-The first MTV Movie Awards were presented in 1992.
-The ceremony was renamed the MTV Movie & TV Awards for its 26th edition in 2017 to also honor work in television as well as film.
+The MTV Movie & TV Awards is a film and television awards show previously presented annually on MTV.
+It began as the MTV Movie Awards in 1992, when its first edition was held, and adopted its current name in 2017, beginning with its 26th edition.

-The awards have traditionally been tied to the start of the summer blockbuster season for the film industry, and with the launch of the television awards, the opening of that industry's awards season.
+The awards ceremony has traditionally been tied to the start of the summer blockbuster season for the film industry, and since the launch of the television awards, the opening of that industry's awards season.
 The nominees are decided by producers and executives at MTV.
 The winners are then decided by the general public.
 Presently, voting is done only through an official MTV Movie & TV Awards voting website.
-Winners are presented with the "golden popcorn" statue made by New-York-firm Society Awards.
+Winners are presented with the "Golden Popcorn" statue made by New-York-firm Society Awards.

+The 2023 MTV Movie & TV Awards were the most recent as the event was not held in 2024 or 2025.